codewars/docs/content/authoring/kata/floating-point.md

 Floating-point numbers are usually not specific to any particular language, system, or architecture.
 IEEE-754 numbers are widely adopted and used across many platforms, languages, and compilers.
 With some small exceptions, anything written in this article applies in the same way to Python, C, JavaScript, or Haskell.

-## Wy are floating-point numbers problematic?
+## Why are floating-point numbers problematic?

-Technical details related to the inner representation of floating-point values and how they work are out of scope of this article, but the main problem with floating-point numbers in context of Codewars kata boils down to the fact that calculations which are equivalent from mathematical point of view, but implemented differently, can give slightly different results for the same inputs, and all of them are considered correct even if they are not equal one to each other.
+Technical details related to the inner representation of floating-point values and how they work are out of scope of this article, but the main problem with floating-point numbers in the context of Codewars kata boils down to the fact that calculations which are equivalent from a mathematical point of view, but implemented differently, can give slightly different results for the same inputs, and all of them are considered correct even if they are not equal to each other.

 We are used to thinking of some arithmetic operations as associative, reversible, or having some other properties which do not hold when applied to floating-point numbers.
 For example, operations like multiplication or division are not guaranteed to be associative.
 When performing a non-trivial sequence of arithmetic operations, it can turn out that the final result depends on the order the operations, even if it would not matter from a mathematical point of view.
 For example: